-Data analysis is not one-dimensional, and it unfolds in many steps.
+Data analysis in an eCommerce project is not one-dimensional, it unfolds in many steps.

 During this stage, data is grouped.
-Once they visit your site, your audience may be separated by age, race, education, income, gender, relationship status, etc. These details help you to know your customers inside and out.
+Once your audience visits your website, they may be divided by age, education, income, relationship status, etc. These details help you to know your customers inside and out.

-Once you know who your audience is, you are ready to dive into further analysis of their buying behaviors.
 Browser cookies, web databases and ad interactions are some of the most common ways further details are gathered.
 Data analysis for eCommerce allows you to predict your customer’s behavior.

-Modern data analytics software organizes information through an automated process.
-On the back end, information is organized into rows and columns that become structured graphs and charts.
+Modern data analytics in eCommerce software organizes information through an automated process.
+On the back end, information is organized into rows and columns that become structured into graphs and charts.
 Therefore, it will be easy for your team to analyze the information, choose what is best needed, structure and process it.

 There are four ways to make sense of data once it has been formatted for reporting.

-- Descriptive Analysis is the foundation of data analysis.
-It serves as the backbone of dashboards and business intelligence tools.
-It answers the question, “What exactly happened?”
-It also takes a close look at how many times it happened, when it happened and where it happened.
+It is the foundation of data analysis that serves as the backbone of dashboards and business intelligence tools.
+It also takes a close look at the times that something happened and when and where it happened.
 The importance of this type of analysis is that it allows you to see all the features of the object.

-- Key Performance Indicator (KPI) dashboards (the biggest use that describes how a business is performing based on chosen benchmarks);
+- Key Performance Indicator (KPI) dashboards.
+It’s the biggest use that describes how a business is performing based on chosen benchmarks.

 eCommerce applications of diagnostic analysis:

-- investigating the dip of revenue (For example, if your website showed significantly fewer revenue last month, you may implement a drill-down exercise that will help remind you about a server failure or more days off than usual due to holidays, which helps explain the dip);
+- Investigating the dip of revenue.
+For example, if your website showed significantly fewer revenue last month, you may implement a drill-down exercise.
+It will help to remind you about a server failure or more days off than usual due to holidays;

-- Predictive Analysis looks at cause-effect relationships, interdependencies and trends.
-This step answers the question, “What is likely to happen?”
-The data tells the story of your customer’s experience.
+This type of analysis looks at cause-effect relationships, interdependencies and trends.
+The data analysis in eCommerce business tells the story of your customer’s experience.
 With this information, logical predictions can be made.

 eCommerce applications of predictive analysis: